29 Lung Cancer Facts You Should Know

 LUNG CANCER MORTALITY RATE

-Lung cancer kills almost twice as many women as breast cancer, and more than three times as many men as prostate cancer.
+Lung cancer kills more women than breast cancer, and almost twice as as many men as prostate cancer every year.

 NO. 1 LADY KILLER

 Lung cancer is the leading cancer killer among women in the U.S. — it surpassed breast cancer in 1987.

 Fewer than 1 in 7 lung cancer patients will be diagnosed in the earliest stage, when the disease is most treatable.

 During the past 40 years, the lung cancer death rate has fallen 17% among men while increasing 94% among women.
 Lung cancer incidence has been declining since the mid-1980s in men, but only since the mid-2000s in women because of gender differences in historical patterns of smoking uptake and cessation.

 There is currently no cure for lung cancer, however new research is making it possible for people to live with their lung cancer, managing it like a chronic disease.
 You can be a part of this progress by supporting research.

 An estimated 131,880 lung cancer deaths are expected to occur in 2021 in the United States, accounting for about 18% of all cancer deaths nationwide.